Managing Student Loans: Delinquency and Default

 Ordinarily, the lenders would have to obtain a court order to accomplish many of these collection actions, but federal law allows a student loan lender, servicer or collection agency to do these things without the added layer of protection a court of law would provide a borrower.

-- Federal Loans: There is no statute of limitations for collection of federal student loans.
+Federal Loans: There is no statute of limitations for the collection of federal student loans.
 They never expire and the lender can pursue collection until the borrower’s death.

 If you find yourself in a collection with your lender or your loan servicer, it is important that you understand that you still have rights and options, despite the lender’s extraordinary collection powers.